Library of Ashurbanipal: Contents

-Ashurbanipal Library Project
+Ashurbanipal library project

-Created in collaboration with the University of Mosul and funded by the Townley group, the British museum has been compiling a catalogue record of artifacts from Ashurbanipal’s library since 2002.
+Created in collaboration with the University of Mosul and funded by the Townley group, the British Museum has been compiling a catalogue record of artifacts from Ashurbanipal's library since 2002.
 The goal is to document the library in as much detail as possible in texts and images including sign-transliterations, hand-drawn copies, translations, and high-quality digital images.

 The project was undertaken in three stages with published results coming out in 2003, 2004, and 2014.
-Dr. Jeanette C. Fincke studied ancient oriental studies, Hittitology and Egyptology at the University of Hamburg was involved heavily during the first two stages.
+Dr. Jeanette C. Fincke studied ancient oriental studies, Hittitology, and Egyptology at the University of Hamburg and was involved heavily during the first two stages.
 During the first stage, Fincke compiled an authoritative list of the 3500 library tablets in Babylonian scripts.
 During the second stage, Fincke also compiled several astrological texts from Nineveh.
-The third stage was completed with the help of Professor Riekel Borger, who died mid-catalogue in December 2010, and completed with the help of Andrew Mellon Foundation from 2009 to 2013 under the direction of Jon Taylor.
+The third stage was completed with the help of professor Riekel Borger, who died mid-catalogue in December 2010, and completed with the help of Andrew Mellon Foundation from 2009 to 2013 under the direction of Jon Taylor.
 During this last stage, the library produced high resolution digital images of all the library tables.
 Each image is created using 14 images which allows a virtual two-dimensional representation of the three-dimensional tablets.
 The images have been released on the Cuneiform Digital Library Initiative website and British Museum Collections online site.

+As of 2020, the project has been focusing on two endeavors: the first is concerned with reconstructing medical texts from cataloged tablets, and the second is a project that is using scribes notations at the bottom of each tablet to extrapolate the scale and scope of the tablet collection.
 The catalogue is still being updated and was made possible by contribution of material from several colleagues and projects including: State Archives of Assyria, Cuneiform Commentaries Project, Digital Corpus of Cuneiform Lexical Texts, and Royal Inscriptions of the Neo-Assyrian Period.

+From 2020-2023 a collaborative project, Reading the Library of Ashurbanipal: A multi-sectional Analysis of Assyriology's Foundational Corpus, was created between the British Museum and Ludwig Maximilian University Munich explored the library's initial origins.
+The goal of the project was to examine the scribal notes added to the end of the tablets (known as "colophons") to understand how and why the collection was produced.
+The project was led by Dr. Jon Taylor and Professor Enrique Jiménez.

+The Project has been maintained and added to by many people, including volunteers from across the world.
+Since 2008, the project has been directed by Jon Taylor.
+Before that, from 2005-2007 it was directed by Irving Finkel, and from 2002-2005 by Christopher Walker.
+The project curators on the research projects from 2020-2023 were Babette Schnitzlein, Strahil Panayotov, and Krisztian Simko.

+The Hermitage of St. Petersburg, The Louvre of Paris, The Vatican Museums of Vatican City, the Penn Museum of Philadelphia, The Kunsthistorisches Museum of Vienna, and the de Liagre Böhl collection of Leiden have all made their collections available for the project.